Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 Seyyathāpi, bhikkhave, māyākāro vā māyākārantevāsī vā catumahāpathe māyaṁ vidaṁseyya.
 Tamenaṁ cakkhumā puriso passeyya nijjhāyeyya yoniso upaparikkheyya.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyeyya, tucchakaññeva khāyeyya, asārakaññeva khāyeyya.
 Kiñhi siyā, bhikkhave, māyāya sāro?

 Just as, bhikkhus, a magician or a magician’s apprentice might display a magic trick at a crossroads.
-A person with good sight would see it, reflect on it, and thoroughly examine it.
-Upon seeing it, reflecting on it, and thoroughly examining it, it would appear to him as empty, hollow, and without essence.
-For what essence could there be in a magic trick, bhikkhus?
+A person with good sight would see it, reflect on it, and wisely examine it.
+Upon seeing it, reflecting on it, and wisely examining it, it would appear to him as empty, hollow, and without any essence.
+For what essence, bhikkhus, could there be in a magic trick?

 Evameva kho, bhikkhave, yaṁ kiñci viññāṇaṁ atītānāgatapaccuppannaṁ …pe… yaṁ dūre santike vā, taṁ bhikkhu passati nijjhāyati yoniso upaparikkhati.
 Tassa taṁ passato nijjhāyato yoniso upaparikkhato rittakaññeva khāyati, tucchakaññeva khāyati, asārakaññeva khāyati.
 Kiñhi siyā, bhikkhave, viññāṇe sāro?